10 Habits That Are Depleting Your Travel Funds

 These are wonderful social events which come with hefty price tags!
 It costs a lot to rent book accommodation and concert venues for our (yep, yours and mine) favourite bands and singers so that they can perform here.
 You’ll find that ticket prices may be cheaper in other countries, and this is true for the Formula 1 races held here.

 Alternative: It will cost more to organise trips around gigs abroad.
 However, you will get some travelling done at the same time!
-If you and your friends aren’t fussed about catching the newest and latest films together, consider going to free movie screenings like DBS Movies by the Bay.
+If you and your friends aren’t fussed about catching the newest and latest films together, consider going to free movie screenings.

 Savings: Anywhere from $22 for two movie tickets and drinks to $165 for passes to the last Laneway Festival held here to the $498 three-day passes to the Grand Prix that I usually get.